Can you fix droopy eyelids naturally?

 Unfortunately, droopy eyelids caused by ptosis cannot be cured with natural treatments, exercises or other home remedies.
 The nature of ptosis is what prevents it from being treated naturally.

 When ptosis is unilateral (affects just one eye), which it commonly is, it gives the appearance of uneven eyelids.
-A problem with the levator muscle in the top eyelid is usually responsible for the drooping appearance, but other causes can be involved too.
+A problem with the levator muscle in the upper eyelid is usually responsible for the drooping appearance, but other causes can be involved too.

 SEE RELATED: Possible causes of ptosis